f-bn/pg-patroni-lab/README.md

 <p><img src="https://icon-library.com/images/postgresql-icon/postgresql-icon-20.jpg" alt="pg-logo" title="pg" align="top" height=220 /></p>

+*Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
+Database engineers, DBAs, DevOps engineers, and SREs who are looking to quickly deploy HA PostgreSQL in the datacenter-or anywhere else-will hopefully find it useful*

+## General informations

-Configurations to deploy HA PostgreSQL cluster using Zalando Patroni for training purpose.
+This repository contains configurations for deploying a PostgreSQL HA cluster using Zalando Patroni (for training purpose).

-## Cluster design

 ### Overview